rokucommunity/roku-requests/README.md

 * The cache data is stored as a file with the first line as a unix epoch of the time the file was written (time the first request was made).
 Subsequient requests read the file and compute/compare timestamps to determine if the cached file is still valid or not.

+## Development

+Roku Requests is an independent open-source project, maintained exclusively by volunteers.

+You might want to help!
+Get in touch via the slack group, or raise issues.